gbroder24/irish-animal-habitat/README.md

 ### The Score Area

 The score area informs the user of their score.
 The inital score is integer number 0 which means that no matching pairs have been found.
 For each matching pair thereafter the score increments by an integer number of 1.
 The max score that any user can reach is a maximum score of integer number 6.
+A timer automatically starts incrementing when the user clicks on the first chosen card.
+The timer automatically stops when the user finds the last matching card.
+The timer resets to zero when the user chooses to play another game, when the user chooses not to play another game or when the website loads.

 ![paralax-image](documentation/features/paralax.PNG)

+### The Rules Modal
+The rules modal is displayed when the user clicks on the question mark icon.
+The rules of the memory card game are explained to the user for the game to be successfully completed.
+The rules modal can be closed by clicking on the close icon.

 ### The Congratulations Modal
 When the user finds the last matching pair a congratulations modal is displayed informing the user that they have won the game.
 They have matched the animals with their correct habitat and found all six pairs.
 The modal also gives the user a choice of playing a new game or not.
 If the user chooses to play a new game the modal closes and a new game loads with all twelve cards shuffled.
 If the user chooses not to play another game the modal closes and a new game loads with all twelve cards shuffled for the next waiting player.

 ## Future Features

-### A Timer

-Implement a timer that automatically starts incrementing when the user clicks on the first chosen card.
-The timer automatically stops when the user finds the last matching card.

 ### User Modal